 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

-Include: 2015 undergraduate class: all students

-who started at your institution as first- time

-students and received a bachelor's degree

-between July 1, 2014 and June 30, 2015.
+Include: 2016 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2015 and June 30, 2016.

-only loans made to students who borrowed

-while enrolled at your institution.
+only loans made to students who borrowed while enrolled at your institution.

-co-signed loans.

 Exclude: students who transferred in.

-money borrowed at other institutions.

-parent loans